Transfer of Development Rights

 This creates more efficient development patterns and makes use of urban infrastructure to reduce the amount of development in the County’s rural and resource lands;

-Since the year 2000, 141,392 acres of Rural and Resource lands (more than 220 square miles) have been protected from development through King County’s TDR program, by relocating subdivisions for 2,467 potential dwelling unit s out of the County’s rural landscape and into its urban areas.
+From 1998 to 2019, over 144,500 acres of Rural and Resource lands (more than 225 square miles) have been protected from development through King County’s TDR program, by relocating subdivisions for over 2,800 potential dwelling units out of the County’s rural landscape and into its urban areas.